oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 **Knowledge/Skills needed**
 * Good technical design
 * UX design
-* Full stack development
+* Full stack development (Python + AngularJS)

 **Suggested milestones**
-1. Implement an "image placeholder" component in rich-text editor fields for an exploration, and implement a new role for artists that gives them permissions to contribute images to these image placeholders (or replace existing images).
+1. Implement an "image placeholder" component in rich-text editor fields for explorations, and implement a new role for artists that gives them permissions to contribute images to these image placeholders (or replace existing images).
 1. Implement a single common view for all explorations that lists all open image requests.
-The creator of the exploration should be able to flip a setting, which would either enable or disable image placeholders within their exploration to be displayed in the common view.
-This common view must be accessible to all, and should be easily reachable from the creator/learner dashboards.
+The creator of the exploration should be able to flip a boolean setting which would enable image placeholders within their (typically, not yet published) explorations to be displayed in this common view.
+The common view should be accessible to all logged-in users and easily reachable from the creator/learner dashboards.
 Suggestions for images would be submitted through this view.
-1. Implement a suggestion-based approach to suggest an image for a placeholder.
-This will enable all users to contribute an image to the lesson.
-The suggested images should appear on the feedback tab of the exploration creation page (this is exploration specific, and should not be reachable by all).
-The artists/editors of the exploration should be able to review the suggestion, and if the image is accepted, the suggested image should be added to the exploration.
+1. Enable users to contribute images for the requests in the common view.
+Suggested images should appear on the feedback tab of the editor page for the specific exploration.
+The exploration's artists/editors should then be able to review the suggestion.
+If the image is accepted, the suggested image should then be added to the exploration.

 ***

 ### 1.2.
 Infrastructure for measuring exploration enjoyability
-In order to make sure that students enjoy the lessons on Oppia, we need to develop a way to measure lesson "enjoyability" so that creators can see the effects of their changes.
+In order to ensure that students enjoy the lessons on Oppia, we need to develop a way to measure lesson "enjoyability" so that creators can see the effects of their changes.
 The aim of this project is to define and put in place the necessary infrastructure for this.
-By the end of the project, we’d like to make it possible for creators to see whether their lessons are enjoyable, as well as figure out which parts of their lessons might be frustrating/confusing/boring so that they can fix those for future learners.
+By the end of the project, we'd like to make it possible for creators to see whether their lessons are enjoyable, as well as figure out which parts of their lessons might be frustrating/confusing/boring so that they can fix those for future learners.
+We'd also like to introduce a dashboard that makes it easy to see at a glance which lessons need improvement, so that they can be fixed.

-In order to do this, we would need to figure out what “enjoyability” means.
-Here are some initial suggestions for metrics (proposals have full creative liberty over these):
+In order to do this, we would need to figure out what "enjoyability" means.
+Here are some initial suggestions for metrics (but you are welcome to suggest your own):
 * Enjoyability:
   * Did a student finish the exploration?
   * Did they carry on to the next exploration in the series?
 * Possible ways to detect issues:
-  * Frustration: An answer is submitted more than once without leaving the card.
+  * Frustration: The student submits more than two answers in a row without leaving the card.
-  * Confusion: An answer is submitted more than once, with at least one other answer to that card in between consecutive submissions.
+  * Confusion: In a particular card, the same answer is submitted more than once, with at least one other answer to that card appearing between consecutive submissions.
   * Boredom: _We're not sure :) What do you think?_

 **Potential mentors**: **@brianrodri** (primary), **@kevinlee12**